THE SPIRIT OF THE Moto TT

 There are two entry classes for this event; Trophy Class and Tourist Class

-Trophy class teams must start and finish each following section with a minimum of three riders on three scooters.
+Teams must start and finish each following section with a minimum of three riders on three scooters.

 Pillion passengers are not permitted.
 Team members may only ride pillion as a result of accident or breakdown.

-Tourist class teams have one hour extra time to complete each stage.
+Teams have one hour extra time to complete each stage.

 In each class, teams will be scheduled to start at one minute intervals.
 This will be the recorded team start time, regardless of how late you leave.